tarantool/doc/doc/reference/tooling/tt_cli/cartridge.rst

     $ tt cartridge replicasets join INSTANCE_NAME ... [--replicaset STRING]

 Join the instance to a cluster.
-If a replica set with the specified alias isn't found in cluster, it is created.
+If a replica set with the specified alias isn't found in the cluster, it is created.
 Otherwise, instances are joined to an existing replica set.

 Options: